SachinGuria47/IndianLiverDisease-Diagnosis-MLproject/README.md

 The project compares the performance of Logistic Regression and Random Forest models in diagnosing liver disease.
 Detailed results and visualizations are provided in the notebook.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](../../issues) if you want to contribute.

 ## License